ViewSuSu/NarakaBladepoint-WPF/README-en.md

 ## About This Project

 - **Motivation** - Played 2000+ hours of Naraka Bladepoint and recently realized how brilliantly designed the client's UX/UI is (props to the big-name product managers!), so I wanted to try recreating that Unity feel with WPF
-- **Tech Stack** - .NET 6, all custom controls, no third-party UI libs
+- **Tech Stack** - .NET 6, Prism, all custom controls, no third-party UI libs
 - **Architecture** - Meticulously designed, following strict MVVM patterns and WPF best practices, elegant code structure
 - **AI** - Later discovered VibeCoding was amazing for bulk code generation - total game changer!
 - **Code Quality** - Project is half human, half AI-assisted